-- 1. To develop, finance, design, engineer and provide services and build, implement, operate and manage an electricity power generation plant and a water desalination plant and related facilities including performing all work directly or indirectly related to or associated with its activities. - 2.
-To carry on all works relating to the building works necessary for the Company to carry on its activity, including construction, purchase and lease of buildings, land, equipment and warehouses necessary for the realisation of the objectives of the Company and all the facilities relating thereto. - 3.
-To carry on all works of generation, production, transmission, making, development and sale of electricity and water, or any product relating to any such works in and outside the State of Kuwait. - 4.
-To carry on chemical cleaning, hot oil cleaning works and disinfection for all heat exchangers, and to carry on electrical and civil works necessary for electricity and water sector works (power plants, pipeline and electricity projects for desalination units and petrochemicals), to carry on all maintenance works including those relating to power generation, water, pipeline installations and installation of relay stations and installation of all insulation items. - 5.
-To import and install equipment at electricity and water locations for monitoring and measurement of air pollutants and to use skilled labor specialised in fighting pollution of the environment surrounding water and electricity plants. - 6.
-To purchase materials and equipment and all movable properties and instruments necessary for the Company to realise its objectives, and to maintain the same by all modern means possible, and to import primary materials, equipment and instruments necessary for the Company's objectives. - 7.
-To supply and install security and safety equipment relating to the objectives of the Company. - 8.
-To import all necessary equipment to implement its objects, including but not limited to, install, supply and maintain all types of power cables, electrical cables, water pumps, instruments and equipment relating to the activities of the Company. - 9.
-To register patents relating directly to the Company's experience.
+- a) To develop, finance, design, engineer and provide services and build, implement, operate, and manage an electricity power generation plant and a water desalination plant and related facilities including performing all work directly or indirectly related to or associated with its activities. - b) To carry out all works relating to the building works necessary for the Company to carry on its activity, including construction, purchase and lease of buildings, land, equipment, and warehouses necessary for the realisation of the objectives of the Company and all the facilities relating thereto. - c) To carry out all works of generation, production, transmission, making, development and sale of electricity and water, or any product relating to any such works in and outside the State of Kuwait. - d) To carry out chemical cleaning, hot oil cleaning works and disinfection for all heat exchangers, and to carry out electrical and civil works necessary for electricity and water sector works (power plants, pipeline and electricity projects for desalination units and petrochemicals), to carry out all maintenance works including those relating to power generation, water, pipeline installations and installation of relay stations and installation of all insulation items. - e) To import and install equipment at electricity and water locations for monitoring and measurement of air pollutants and to use skilled labor specialised in fighting pollution of the environment surrounding water and electricity plants. - f) To purchase materials and equipment and all movable properties and instruments necessary for the Company to realise its objectives, and to maintain the same by all modern means possible, and to import primary materials, equipment, and instruments necessary for the Company's objectives.

-- 10. To carry out technical research relating to the Company's business with the aim to improve and develop the Company's services in cooperation with specialised parties in and outside the State of Kuwait. - 11.
-To directly participate in infrastructure zones and projects relevant to the objectives of the Company in Build, Operate and Transfer (BOT) systems or in other similar systems including those referred to in Law No. 39 of 2010 (and its amendments), and to manage the facilities established thereby. - 12.
-To invest the Company's funds within the objects and percentages set out by the board of directors.
+- g) To supply and install security and safety equipment relating to the objectives of the Company. - h) To import all necessary equipment to implement its objects, including but not limited to, install, supply, and maintain all types of power cables, electrical cables, water pumps, instruments and equipment relating to the activities of the Company. - i) To register patents relating directly to the Company's experience. - j) To carry out technical research relating to the Company's business with the aim to improve and develop the Company's services in cooperation with specialised parties in and outside the State of Kuwait. - k) To directly participate in infrastructure zones and projects relevant to the objectives of the Company in BOT systems or in other similar systems including those referred to in Law No. 39 of 2010 (and its amendments) and to manage the facilities established thereby. - 1) To invest the Company's funds within the objectives and percentages set out by the board of directors.

-The Company may carry on the activities listed above in and outside the State of Kuwait, whether as a principal or agent.
+The Company may carry out the activities listed above in and outside the State of Kuwait, whether as a principal or agent.